Bayesian Inference for Diffusion Processes: Using Higher-Order Approximations for Transition Densities: Introduction

 \section{Introduction}

-Many areas of science employ diffusion processes as a powerful tool to model continuous-time dynamical systems that are subject to random fluctuations.
+Diffusion processes are used in many areas of science as a powerful tool to model continuous-time dynamical systems that are subject to random fluctuations.
 A diffusion process can be equivalently described by a stochastic differential equation (SDE).

-If the SDE yields an analytical solution, the transition densities of the corresponding diffusion process are explicitly known and the parameter estimation can be performed easily through a maximum likelihood approach as shown in \cite{DaFo1986}.
-However, in the majority of applications, this is not the case and the transition densities are intractable.
+If the SDE yields an analytical solution, the transition densities of the corresponding diffusion process are explicitly known and parameter estimation can be easily performed through a maximum likelihood approach, as demonstrated in \cite{DaFo1986}.
+However, in the majority of applications, this is not the case, and the transition densities are intractable.

-When the transition densities are unknown, another issue for the parameter estimation is the type of data that is available.
+When the transition densities are unknown, another challenge for parameter estimation is the type of available data.
 In practice, a process can only be observed at discrete points in time.
-A comprehensive overview of methods for parameter inference from high-frequency data, i.e., that inter-observation times are small, can be found in \cite[chapter 6]{Fuc2013}.
-For the parameter estimation from low-frequency observations, Markov chain Monte Carlo (MCMC) techniques have been developed that introduce imputed data points in order to reduce the time steps between the data points.
-This concept of Bayesian data imputation for the inference of diffusions has been utilised and further developed by many authors such as \cite{ECS2001}, \cite{Era2001}, \cite{RoSt2001}, and \cite{GoWi2008}.
+A comprehensive overview of the methods for parameter inference from high-frequency data (i.e. where inter-observation times are small) can be found in \cite[Chapter 6]{Fuc2013}.
+For parameter estimation from low-frequency observations, Markov chain Monte Carlo (MCMC) techniques have been developed that introduce imputed data points to reduce the time steps between data points.
+This concept of Bayesian data imputation for the inference of diffusions has been utilised and developed further by many authors such as \cite{ECS2001}, \cite{Era2001}, \cite{RoSt2001}, and \cite{GoWi2008}.
+These methods are applicable to multidimensional processes and were extended for the case of latent process components as well as for the occurrence of measurement error.
+Thus, they are very promising for the use in real data applications (see e.g. \cite{Fuc2013} and \cite{GoWi2006}).